ThePhalcons/AmazonWebServicesBundle/Resources/doc/README.md

         enable_extensions:          false
         certificate_authority:      false

-**Note, as in 6a) only the key and secret are presently being used, so it is safe to omit the rest if you wish.
-You're also welcome to skip setting the configurations in parameters.ini (6a) and set the values directly in config.yml, however, I'm following the example that Sensio used for Symfony with regards to database setup, and keeping the actual private configuration values in parameters.ini and utilizing them in config.yml.**
+**Note, as in 5a) above, only the key and secret are presently being used, so it is safe to omit the rest if you wish.**

+**You're welcome to skip setting the configurations in parameters.ini (5a) and set the values directly in config.yml, however, the setup shown here is following the example that Sensio used for Symfony with regards to database setup, and keeping the actual private configuration values in parameters.ini and utilizing them in config.yml.**

 ## Usage ##